ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 }
 ```

-Now that it have proper input error handling, it's time to sign the transaction via Metamask!
+Now that it have proper input error handling, it's time to sign the transaction via MetaMask!

 #### Signing our transaction {#signing-our-transaction}